Data Poisoning Attacks to Local Differential Privacy Protocols: Countermeasures

 \subsection{Other Countermeasures}

 Detecting fake users is related to Sybil detection in distributed systems and social networks.
 Many methods have been proposed to mitigate Sybil attacks.
-For instance, methods~\cite{stringhini2010detecting,yu2006sybilguard,yu2008sybillimit,danezis2009sybilinfer,cao2012aiding,yang2012analyzing,gong2014sybilbelief,wang2018structure,wang2010don,yardi2010detecting,lee2010uncovering,song2011spam,wang2013you,cao2014uncovering,liu2016smartwalk,jia2017random,gao2018sybilfuse,wang2017gang,wang2017sybilscar} that leverage content, behavior, and social graphs have been developed to detect fake users in social networks.
+For instance, methods~\cite{stringhini2010detecting,yu2006sybilguard,danezis2009sybilinfer,gong2014sybilbelief,wang2013you,cao2014uncovering,wang19ndss,yuan2019detecting} that leverage content, behavior, and social graphs are developed to detect fake users in social networks.
 Our detection method can be viewed as a content-based method.
 Specifically, our detection method analyzes the statistical patterns of the user-generated content (i.e., perturbed values sent to the central server) to detect fake users.
-However, our detection method is different from the content-based methods to detect fake users in social networks, because the user-generated content and their statistical patterns are different.
-Social-graph-based methods are not applicable when the social graphs are not available.
+However, our detection method is different from the content-based methods to detect fake users in social networks, as the user-generated content and their statistical patterns differ.
+Social-graph-based methods are inapplicable when the social graphs are not available.

-Another countermeasure is to leverage Proof-of-Work~\cite{dwork1992pricing}, similar to how Sybil is mitigated in Bitcoin.
-In particular, before a user is allowed to participate the LDP protocol, the central server sends a random string to the user; and the user is allowed to participate the LDP protocol after the user finds a string such that the cryptographic hash value of the concatenated string has a certain property, e.g., the first 32 bits are all 0.
+Another countermeasure is to leverage Proof-of-Work~\cite{dwork1992pricing}, like how Sybil is mitigated in Bitcoin.
+In particular, before a user can participate in the LDP protocol, the central server sends a random string to the user; and the user is allowed to participate the LDP protocol after the user finds a string such that the cryptographic hash value of the concatenated string has a certain property, e.g., the first 32 bits are all 0.
 However, such method incurs a large computational cost for genuine users, which impacts user experience.
 Moreover, when users use mobile devices such as phones and IoT devices, it is challenging for them to perform the Proof-of-Work.
+Malicious-party-resistant SMPC could also be used to limit the impact of fake users (e.g.,~\cite{naor2019how}).
+However, such methods generally sacrifice computational efficiency.